 On the north end of Hillhurst, this retro Italian restaurant embodies this nostalgic-obsessed neighborhood better than its residents probably even realize.
 For starters, let’s all remind ourselves Little Dom’s hasn’t actually been around all that long.
 The brick facade and wood-paneled interior has you thinking this place pre-dates New Jersey but, in fact, it opened in 2007.
 And that’s by design.
-Little Dom’s rat-pack vibe is casual enough for you to show up in your Keds on a Sunday morning and romantic enough to be one of the best date spots on this side of town at night.
+Little Dom’s rat-pack vibe is casual enough for you to show up in your Keds on a Sunday morning and romantic enough to play host to a perfect dinner date.
 All of this registers well with the trend-seeking, gainfully employed adults in the area.

-Even if it’s a touch put-on, the appeal of Little Dom’s is undeniable.
-You can make Little Dom’s into whatever you want it to be and that’s exactly what Los Feliz wanted.
-Nothing too tricky about that.
+Because even if it’s a touch put-on, the appeal of Little Dom’s is undeniable.
+You can make Little Dom’s into whatever you want it to be, and that’s exactly what Los Feliz needs.

 Legend status.
 These little babies are some of the best things on the menu and you can thank the sensible dollop of provolone and mozzarella waiting on the inside for that.
 You’re going to want to order multiples of these, but try to resist.
 They are as dense as a muddy softball and there’s still plenty of good food to come.